Traditional Plant-Based Cooking

 • Depending on your pan a little more oil may be necessary to prevent sticking.

-• If you want to keep pancakes warm lay each cooked pancake between parchment paper and keep warm on a low temperature in the oven.
+• If you want to keep the pancakes warm lay each cooked pancake between parchment paper and keep in a warm oven while the rest of the pancakes are cooked.

 Notes